Best Online Psychology Degrees

 Programs within a school can also receive accreditation.
 There are no programmatic accrediting agencies for bachelor of psychology programs, but several agencies accredit graduate psychology programs, such as the American Psychological Association Commission on Accreditation, the Psychological Clinical Science Accreditation System, and the National Association of School Psychologists.

-The Best Online Psychology Degrees of 2021
+The Best Online Psychology Degrees

 UF's online bachelor of arts in psychology is a five-semester program.
 The curriculum includes core coursework in general psychology, biological science, statistics, and math.
 Additionally, students must choose electives in subjects like developmental changes, learning and cognition, or biological bases.

 To pass, students must earn a 2.0 or better in all major classes and maintain a minimum cumulative GPA of 2.5.
 Applicants must hold a high school diploma or GED and earn a "C" grade average.
 If you graduated high school within the last five years, you must submit SAT or ACT scores.